szaghi/OFF/EXAMPLE.md

 + off
 + pog

 Into each of the above directories there is a bash script, __run_[IBM,OFF,POG].sh__ that help you to complete the example.
 Moreover, there are the necessary option files to run each code.
 The bash scripts are designed to be executed on a workstation where you can directly execute programs without dealing with a resource manager system that schedules the jobs, such as [Torque](http://www.adaptivecomputing.com/products/open-source/torque/).
-For the execution of this example on a system using a jobs scheduler see the subsection [How-to deal with Torque-like scheduler](#jobscheduler).
+For the execution of this example on a system using a jobs scheduler see the subsection [How-to facing with a jobs scheduler like Torque](#jobscheduler).

 The 3 subdirectories _ibm_, _off_ and _pog_ indicate the 3 steps that must be completed in sequence.